 This will allow the ocean resin wood art to sit flush on the wall.

-Finally, I stamped the ocean wall art with my trademark.
+Finally, I stamped the back of the ocean wall art with my logo.

 Conclusion